posit-dev/positron/extensions/positron-python/PYTHON_INTERACTIVE_TROUBLESHOOTING.md

-# Trouble shooting the Python Interactive Window
+# Troubleshooting Jupyter issues in the Python Interactive Window or Notebook Editor

-This document is intended to help troubleshoot problems in the Python Interactive Window.
+This document is intended to help troubleshoot problems with starting Jupyter in the Python Interactive Window or Notebook Editor.

 ---
 ## Jupyter Not Starting